GET TAX RELIEF NOW!

 The IRS focuses on your current income, assets, and monthly living expenses when calculating your reasonable collection potential.
 The IRS verifies whether you have filed all legally required tax returns.
 The IRS checks whether you are current on estimated taxes or payroll deposits if self-employed.
 The IRS evaluates your assets that can be used to satisfy the debt.

-Missing filing deadlines or not submitting required returns while the OIC is pending, failing to respond to requests for financial information from the OIC unit, incurring additional tax debt after you have filed the compromise offer, or ignoring collection notices make the situation worse.
+Missing filing deadlines, failing to submit required returns while the OIC is pending, failing to respond to requests for financial information from the OIC unit, incurring additional tax debt after you have filed the compromise offer, or ignoring collection notices make the situation worse.

 Essential Steps When Filing During Collections

 2. Verify you have filed all legally required tax returns.
-Pull your IRS transcripts and compare them to your records.
+Obtain your IRS transcripts and compare them with your records.
 If the IRS shows unfiled returns, file them immediately before submitting an OIC, because the IRS will not process an offer from someone with open filing obligations.

 4. Gather three months of current financial documents.
 Collect recent pay stubs for the past two months, bank statements for the past three months, mortgage or rent statements, utility bills, car payment records, insurance bills, and proof of any child support or alimony.
 Incomplete financial documentation is a common reason OICs are rejected outright.

 5. Document why you cannot pay the full debt and why you deserve a compromise.
-Write a brief statement explaining what caused the debt and why your current financial situation makes full payment impossible.
-Include dates and specific details.
+Provide a concise statement detailing the reasons for the debt and explaining why your current financial situation makes full payment unfeasible.
+Include dates and details.

 7. Calculate your opening offer amount using the IRS formula.
-For lump sum offers, future income equals monthly disposable income multiplied by 12 months.
-For periodic payment offers, multiply the monthly disposable income by 24 months or the number of months remaining on the collection statute, if fewer.
+For lump-sum offers, future income equals monthly disposable income multiplied by 12.
+For periodic payment offers, multiply the monthly disposable income by 24 months, or by the number of months remaining under the collection statute, if fewer.
 Add the net realizable equity in your assets to determine your reasonable collection potential.

 8. Understand that the IRS generally suspends enforced collection actions automatically during OIC processing.
 You may communicate with your assigned revenue officer to confirm the suspension; however, this is a standard procedural protection, not a discretionary accommodation.

 10. Track your case status regularly after submission.
 Check whether the IRS is requesting additional documents.
-Most issues arise because the IRS sent a request for information that the taxpayer did not receive or did not respond to promptly.
+Most issues arise because the IRS sent a request for information that the taxpayer either never received or did not respond to promptly.

 11. If the IRS requests additional information or amended financial documents, respond within 30 days.
-The OIC review period is not indefinite.
+The OIC review period is limited.
 Submit responses to the exact address listed on the request letter.

 Common Mistakes to Avoid

-months.
-The IRS will not negotiate a settlement with individuals who have not met their basic filing obligations.
+● Failing to file missing tax returns before submitting the OIC triggers rejection and wastes months.
+The IRS will only negotiate a settlement with individuals who have met their basic filing obligations.

-clear justification results in denial.
-The IRS uses its formula and expects your offer to align with it or include specific evidence that the formula is wrong for your situation.
+● Offering an amount far below your calculated reasonable collection potential without a precise justification results in denial.
+The IRS uses its formula, and it expects your offer to align with it or include specific evidence that the formula is incorrect for your situation.

 Actions That Improve Outcomes